zikichombo/sio/libsio/rb.md

 but they will be detected on subsequent runs.
 This is not true of playback/capture where the C callback waits for Go to finish so long as the underlying API disallows multiple calls to the callback at once.
-It may be prudent to add this to capture as well.
+It may be prudent to add this to capture as well, but it would prevent the C API from allowing sizes other than 0 or 1.

 ## Playback
 C side: